Vizelj: Wildlife

 In April 2014, during the repair of the waste water collector, toxic substances were poured into the river which caused a massive fish kill.
 In August 2014, the PKB Corporation apparently discharged large amounts of ammonia into the Vizelj which nearly killed the entire fish population.
 Despite the pollution, the river is popular among the fishermen, but the recreational fishing is occasionally forbidden on the parts of the course, as it was in 2016 for 600 m, between river's 3rd and 4th kilometer.

 In the autumn of 2010 a flock of 30 swans landed on the Vizelj and have been coming every years since then, and the number of swans doubled.
 They became a local attraction.
 However, the area was plagued by the avian influenza in January 2017, which killed almost 40 swans.
-Further deaths of dozens of swans from avian influenza were recorded in 2021 and 2022.
+Further deaths of dozens of swans from avian influenza were recorded in 2021, 2022, and 2023.
+As in 2023 the isolated strains included those which are almost 100% fatal for poultry, and can be transferred to mammals and humans, the contagion zone was declared around the stream in October 2023, 10 km from the outbreak point, and 3 km wide.

 By 2020, the communal services which cut the poplars in the surrounding fields, left the cut trees and debris which clogged the final section, cutting it off from the Danube, and turning Jojkićev Dunavac into the bog.
 As a result, the water turned black and dying of fish, swans and ducks continued.
 In 2021, the river was dredged and cleaned from reeds in its upped course, through Padinska Skela.
 As in this section the river is still not polluted, and majority of settlement has a proper sewage system in this area, this was enough for wildlife, including ducks and swans, to return.